mohae/salted/README.md

 The webserver role also adds `iptables` rules for allowing incoming tcp connections on port 80 and 443.

 ## Notes:
 `iptables` is used for the firewall.
 If you are running Ubuntu, `ufw` will be purged from the system.
+If the server's role or environment requires additional firewall rules, the can be added.
+The environment specific `iptables` pillar data use compound matching to accomplish this.

 ## Errata
 Please create an issue, or better yet, a pull request for any corrections or improvements that you make to this repo.